Jim Kenney: Opposition to Donald Trump

 Before and after Donald Trump's election as President in 2016, Kenney has taken a vocal stand against Trump and his policies.
 Kenney has maintained that Philadelphia will continue to act as a sanctuary city despite threats that cities would stop receiving federal funding.
 Trump said, "Here in Philadelphia, murder has been steady—I mean—just terribly increasing."

 Kenney, along with Democratic colleagues Representative Dwight Evans, Senator Bob Casey Jr., Councilwoman Helen Gym, and Governor Tom Wolf, joined protesters at Philadelphia International Airport after Trump signed Executive Order 13769 to ban travel from seven majority-Muslim countries.

 On October 23, 2019, Kenney endorsed Elizabeth Warren for president in 2020.

 On November 6, while the US awaited the final few results of the 2020 election, Kenney gave remarks aimed at Donald Trump: "What the president needs to do is, frankly, put his big boy pants on, acknowledge that he lost, and congratulate the winner."
 The statement was made in the interest of the nation moving forwards, and Kenney cited several former presidents and presidential candidates, including George H.W.
 Bush, Jimmy Carter, and Al Gore.

-Second term (2020-present)
+Second term (2020–2024)

+Preservation

+Kenney was criticized at times for his record on historic preservation.
+After a number of significant historic churches and other buildings were torn down in the face of increased development pressures during Kenney's first mayoral term, former mayor John Street criticized the loss of the city's historic resources and founded a preservationist Political Action Committee in response.
+In 2021, Josh Lippert, a city inspector who served on the Historic Commission resigned from his post after he said he was pressured by the Kenney Administration to vote against the designation of the 12th Street Gym and the properties adjacent to it.
+Lippert described a "pattern of interference from the Mayor’s Office" in the historic preservation process.